bayesian-object-tracking/object_tracking_dataset/README.md

   https://git-amd.tuebingen.mpg.de/cassinaj/object_tracking_dataset_v1_lfs

 To fetch the data set you need to use [git-lfs](https://git-lfs.github.com).
-The data is based on OopenNI 1.5.x.
+The data is based on OpenNI 1.5.x.

 ## Planned Updates
 ### Object Tracking Data Set v1.1